-Markus Neteler is partner and general manager at mundialis GmbH & Co.
+Markus Neteler is co-founder and senior consultant at mundialis GmbH & Co.
 KG, Bonn, Germany.

 His main interests are remote sensing for environmental risk assessment and Free Software GIS development.
 He is author/co-author of two books on the Open Source Geographical Information System GRASS and various papers on applications in GIS.
 He is founding-member of GRASS Anwender-Vereinigung e.V. and the Open Source Geospatial Foundation (OSGeo.org).
 In September 2006, he was honored with the Sol Katz Award for Geospatial Free and Open Source Software (GFOSS).
 In 2010, he obtained the the degree of a Doctor of Natural Science (Dr. rer. nat.) in Physical Geography.
 Since 1998 he coordinates the GRASS GIS development.